EVEREST 2020 NORTH EAST RIDGE CLIMB

 There are disadvantages and advantages to both routes, so when it comes to the mountain and climbing it, it is simply a case of choosing your poison.

-For Ellis to return to the mountain for the fourth time for an actual third attempt on the summit he will need to find sponsors to make this a reality.
+For Ellis to return to the mountain for the fourth time for an actual third attempt on the summit he will need to find sponsors or crowdfund to make this a reality.
 Ellis knows this is incredibly difficult in the present climate.
 But nothing ventured nothing gained.